-An evaluation committee will review the technical proposals, assign appropriate points and make a final written consensus recommendation to the Purchasing Division buyer.
-Vendors must score a minimum of 70% (49 points) of the total technical points possible.
-All Vendors not attaining the minimum acceptable score (MAS) shall be considered to have submitted a non-qualifying proposal.
-Cost bids of non-qualifying proposals will not be opened.
+An evaluation committee shall review the technical proposals, assign appropriate points and make a final written consensus recommendation to the Purchasing Division buyer.
+Vendors must score a minimum of 70% (49 points) of the total technical points possible to be considered as a qualifying proposal.
+All Vendors not attaining the minimum acceptable score (MAS) shall be considered to have submitted a non-qualifying proposal; therefore, these Vendors shall be disqualified and removed from further consideration.
+All cost bids, including qualifying and non-qualifying technical proposals, will be opened.
 A proposal may be deemed non-qualifying for a number of reasons including, but not limited to, the bidder's technical proposal failing to meet the minimum acceptable score and the bidder's technical proposal failing to meet a mandatory requirement of the contract.
 Certain information, such as technical scores and reasons for disqualification, will not be available until after the contract award, pursuant to West Virginia Code §5A-3-11(h) and West Virginia Code of State Rules §148-1-6.2.5.